selimslab/selimslab.github.io/_NOTES/philosophy/stupidity.md

 Stupidity is not ignorance, smart or educated people can also be very stupid

-Its thoughts not matching reality, using the wrong mental model
+It's false confidence and closed-mindedness

-Here is reality and there are your thoughts, the gap is stupidity
+Using mental models not matching the reality

-Leads to bad judgement
+Poor judgment

 Hanlon’s Razor, think stupidity before malice